Myask-sl/holelottanothing/README.md

 No mixins required.

-Adds the void world gen from later versions of MC to 1.7.10.
+Adds the void world gen (and void biome and start platform, size/placement configurable) from later versions of MC to 1.7.10.

 It's a different world type rather than a superflat preset as vanilla did it.